Xqhare/nabu/README.md

 ## Usage

 ### Importing
-Nabu can be imported from GitHub directly:
+Nabu may be imported from GitHub directly:
 ```toml
 [dependencies]
 nabu = { git = "https://github.com/Xqhare/nabu" }
 ```

+Please make sure to run `cargo update` to get the latest version of Nabu.

+Nabu contains two modules, `serde` and `value`

 ### Serde
 Serde is a shorthand for serializing and deserializing.
-This module contains all the functions needed for serializing and deserializing `.xff` files.
+This module contains all the functions needed for serializing and deserializing `.xff` files, as well as a convenience function for deleting files.

 #### Usage of serde
 No matter what the extension of the path you provide, it will be converted to ".xff".